jfodera/Weather-Music/lab5/README.md

    page 113 -> add sso auth, no password page 121 -> implement alert for specific actions that locks the user out of the application.
       like cooldown timer on finder
-   page 122 -> login system as IAM is very important, This allows for only people at RPI to Acsess the weather informatio page 123 -> MFA, on RPI weather website for rpi email page 123 -> add documentation of security measures page 146 -> canary and honey tokens page 160 -> prevent Cross-site scripting, page 171 -> mabye put time limited credentials on finder page 189 -> scan vm website and fix any errors shown page 199 -> add encryption to user associated keys (like password on finder)
+   page 122 -> login system as IAM is very important, This allows for only people with an account to acsess site

+   page 123 -> add documentation of security measures page 146 -> canary and honey tokens page 160 -> prevent Cross-site scripting, SQL injection page 171 -> mabye put time limited credentials on finder page 189 -> scan vm website and fix any errors shown page 199 -> add encryption to user associated keys (like password on finder)
+   page 209 -> MFA, on RPI weather website verify Email

 What I did: